Major Controversies Surrounding Kyrie Irving: A Detailed Timeline

 A closer look at the most debated and controversial moments involving Kyrie Irving.

-Kyrie Andrew Irving is a prominent American professional basketball player currently playing for the Dallas Mavericks in the NBA.
+Kyrie Irving is an American professional basketball player currently playing for the Dallas Mavericks.
 Drafted first overall by the Cleveland Cavaliers in 2011, he earned Rookie of the Year honors.
-Irving is a nine-time All-Star, a three-time All-NBA Team selection, and won an NBA championship with the Cavaliers in 2016.
-He is known for his exceptional ball-handling skills and scoring ability.
+Irving is a nine-time All-Star, three-time All-NBA Team selection, and an NBA champion, having won the title with the Cavaliers in 2016.
+Known for his exceptional ball-handling skills and scoring ability, Irving is considered one of the most skilled offensive players in the NBA.

-In a June 2018 interview, Kyrie Irving when asked if he would admit that the world is round, he said, "I don't know.
+In a June 2018 interview, Kyrie Irving was asked if he would admit that the world is round, he said, "I don't know.
 I really don't", and added that people should "do [their] own research for what [they] want to believe in" because "Our educational system is flawed".

-October 2018: Apology for Flat Earth Comments
+October 2018: Irving apologizes for flat Earth comments

 In October 2018, Kyrie Irving apologized for his original flat Earth comments but stopped short of saying whether he still believed that the Earth is flat.

-October 12, 2021: Ineligible to play due to vaccine mandate
+October 12, 2021: Ineligible to play or practice with the Nets

-October 21, 2021: Omission from NBA 75th Anniversary Team
+October 21, 2021: Excluded from NBA 75th Anniversary Team

 On October 21, 2021, it was speculated that Kyrie Irving was originally on the NBA 75th Anniversary Team, but was later excluded, allegedly due to the ongoing vaccine mandate controversy.
+LeBron James and others criticized the exclusion.

 On September 15, 2022, Kyrie Irving shared a video on his Instagram story featuring a rant by InfoWars creator and far-right conspiracy theorist Alex Jones.